 When your bond is due to mature, Raisin UK will contact you to check whether you want to open another bond via the platform or have your money sent back.

-As it is still early days, your feedback about the customer service you receive from Raisin will be invaluable in helping your fellow savers going forward, so please make sure you get in touch to let us know about your experiences.
+As it is still early days, your feedback about the customer service you receive from Raisin UK will be invaluable in helping your fellow savers going forward, so please make sure you let us know about your experiences.

-Currently Raisin UK has access to some competitive fixed rate bonds on offer, especially if you take into account the £50 welcome bonus, so it is definitely worth a look if you’re happy to tie your money up for the term.
+Currently Raisin UK has access to some competitive fixed rate bonds on offer, especially if you take into account the bonus (remember you need to claim this to receive it!), so it is definitely worth a look if you’re happy to tie your money up for the term.

 Obviously the best option is to open up the highest-paying accounts available from the whole market, but we understand that some people just don’t want the hassle or have the time.

-So, if you’re looking for simplicity when opening multiple accounts and you’ve money sitting in a dreadful account such as the likes of HSBC’s Flexible Saver account paying a paltry 0.05% - then right now you’ll get a better return with Raisin, so don’t sit back and do nothing, make the switch to a better account.
+So, if you’re looking for simplicity when opening multiple accounts and you’ve money sitting in a dreadful account, such as the likes of HSBC’s Flexible Saver account paying a paltry 0.10% - then right now you’ll get a better return with Raisin, so don’t sit back and do nothing, make the switch to a better account.

 *We are occasionally paid by some providers if you click through from our Best Buy Tables and open a savings or current account with them.
 We will never accept a payment that compromises in any way our independent, whole of market approach to providing information on savings products.
 For clarity we will indicate those companies who remunerate us with an asterisk (*).